sweirich/pi-forall/notes.md

 ### More typing rules - Types

 Actually, I lied.
-The real typing rule that we want for lambda has an additional predcondition.
+The real typing rule that we want for lambda has an additional precondition.
 We need to make sure that when we add assumptions to the context, those assumptions really are types.
 Otherwise, the rules would allow us to derive this type for the polymorphic lambda calculus: